-Our second main theorem contains several crucial quantitative results for \eqref{1.5}.
+Our second main result contains several important estimates for \eqref{1.5}.
 These include an $L^\infty$ maximum principle for $f$ (which was proved in \cite{CorGanMuskat} for $H^3(\bbR)$ interfaces on the whole plane), the claim that the interface cannot ``peel off'' the bottom without a loss of regularity, and an estimate on the difference of two solutions that are initially close on a large interval.
-The latter result, which we will later use to obtain the maximum principle to strips, uses norms $\|\cdot\|_{C^{2,\gamma}_\gamma}$ defined in Section \ref{S2} as well as
+The latter result, which we will use to obtain the maximum principle on strips, uses norms $\|\cdot\|_{C^{2,\gamma}_\gamma}$ defined in Section \ref{S2} as well as

 \begin{theorem} \lb{T.1.2} Let $\gamma,\psi,f$ be as in Theorem \ref{T.1.1}.

 (i) Then $\sup f(\cdot,t)$ is non-increasing and $\inf f(\cdot,t)$ is non-decreasing on $[0,T_\psi)$.

 (ii) If $\inf \psi=0$, then $\inf f(\cdot,t)=0$ for all $t\in[0,T_\psi)$.